rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 Some pointers to keep in mind:

-* RudderStack's iOS SDK dumps every event it receives to the `dump()` of the `CustomFIntegration` class.
-From here, you can process the event and hand it over to the native SDK of the Device mode destination.
+* RudderStack's iOS SDK dumps every event it receives to the `dump()` method of the `CustomFIntegration` class.
+From here, you can process the event and hand it over to the native SDK of the Device Mode destination.

 * The SDK also triggers the `reset()` method of the `CustomFactory` class on every `reset()` call made via the SDK.
 You can use this to handle the destination-specific reset logic.

 * Make sure you do not duplicate the value of `KEY` present inside `CustomFactory`, across multiple `CustomFactory` that you develop.

-* Rudder iOS SDK also triggers the `flush()` of the `CustomFactory` class on every `flush()` call made via the SDK which you can use to handle the destination-specific reset logic.
-You can make a `flush` call using the SDK as shown below:
+* RudderStack's iOS SDK also triggers the `flush()` method of the `CustomFactory` class on every `flush()` call made via the SDK, which you can use to handle the destination-specific reset logic.
+You can make a `flush` call using the SDK as shown:

 ```objective c
 [[RSClient sharedInstance] flush];